 Following the great success of The Loft and the company's rising passenger numbers, Brussels Airlines increases the capacity of its Brussels Airport lounge and further improves the comfort for their highest tier customers.
 Business travelers remain an important part of Brussels Airlines' customer base.
 In order to offer the 1,500 Business Class customers and frequent flyers who visit the Loft each day a quality experience, Brussels Airlines has teamed up with Lexus to create an inspiring space with the highest standards in hospitality.

-The Loft by Brussels Airlines is a unique lounge concept at Brussels Airport, centered on comfort, technology, design and Belgitude.
+The Loft by Brussels Airlines and Lexus is a unique lounge concept at Brussels Airport, centered on comfort, technology, design and Belgitude.
 Since its inauguration in October 2014, The Loft welcomed more than 1.5 million travelers departing from Pier A at Brussels Airport.

 Today the airline increases the capacity of ‘The Loft’ with 66% to a total of 2040 m², making it possible to welcome 500 travelers.
 But next to more physical space, The Loft now offers also new innovative experiences, for which Brussels Airlines has partnered up with quality brands Lexus, Miele, Grohe, Corian and Dyson, who are experts in design, technology and innovation.